The Wauters Family continued...

-Dr Schacht (left, with Adolf Hitler) was a stern upright man, but friendly and polite.
+Dr Schacht (pictured with Adolf Hitler) was a stern upright man, but friendly and polite.
 We did not discuss politics but he took me to the Reichsbank and he told me about money.
 Jens took us to see the sights of Berlin, Potsdam, the Tiergarten, Hitler addressing a young people's rally in a stadium, a cabaret, a Tschaikovski ballet, Beethoven's Leonora, and the cinema and zoo.
 Everyone had to applaud whenever Hitler appeared on the scene.

-Jens Schacht (left, with Bernadette) was unsympathetic to the Nazis – had Jewish friends, one of whom he helped to escape to the USA.
+Jens Schacht (pictured with Bernadette) was unsympathetic to the Nazis - had Jewish friends, one of whom he helped to escape to the USA.
 He left Belgium and eventually went to the Russian Front where he died in April 1944.
 We learnt this in about 1950 when Dr Schacht came to visit my mother not long before my father died.
 The first time he tried to visit us after the war started Bernadette met him in the garden and would not let him in.
 He eventually saw my mother but it was an embarrassing relationship.

 My mother had the knack of learning languages, and knew German before the war.
 She learnt English at finishing school, and had learnt Dutch during a period when they were refugees in Holland in World War I. She worked for the Belgian Red Cross during the war, taking pregnant mothers to hospital during the night to give birth etc. She had frequent cause to obtain authority from the Germans in order to fulfil her Red Cross duties, and was sometimes mistaken for a German because of her fluency.
 I never spoke to any Germans during the war, nor did we ever have any contact with them apart from my mother through the Red Cross.
 Before the war my mother, having no occupation apart from instructing servants, and apparently not reading very much, seemed to be very frustrated.
 Her work for the Red Cross during the war gave her a new purpose in life and she changed a lot.